nirajp82/ActiveDirectory/DomainControllor.md

    * Cache the name of the local site in the registry to speed up future operations

    If the client attempts to contact a DC that's offline, it will try to contact the next one in the list until all results are exhausted.

+   For ex:, A user attempts to access a resource on the network, such as a file share or a printer.
+   * The client computer sends an authentication request to a domain controller.
+   * The domain controller checks its own site to see if it is the closest domain controller to the client.
+   * If the domain controller is located in the same site as the client, it processes the authentication request immediately.
+   * If the domain controller is not located in the same site as the client, it refers the client to a domain controller in the nearest site.
+   * Once the client is authenticated, it is granted access to the requested resource.

-* How to get list of domain controllor for given domain? you can use the "nltest" command-line tool, which is included with Windows Server.
+* ## How to get list of domain controllor for given domain? you can use the "nltest" command-line tool, which is included with Windows Server.
    Here are the basic steps:
   * Open a command prompt with administrative privileges.